tsen1220/lua-online-tic-tac-toe-server/README.md

 This is lua runtime for nakama game server.

+These lua file is in the nakama  ./data/modules.

 TicTacToe Unity Client : https://github.com/tsen1220/UnityOnlineTicTacToeClient

 We need to export the lua modules to let nakama server run the specific match handler API.